tasket/wyng-util-qubes/README.md

 ### Limitations & Known Issues

+* Versions of Wyng v0.8 older than _'20250820'_ may restore a volume incorrectly when older sessions are selected.
+See Wyng [issue](https://codeberg.org/tasket/wyng-backup/issues/260) 260 for details.
+Updating Wyng is strongly recommended and current versions of `wyng-util-qubes` will require a newer Wyng version.

 * Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
 There is currently no way to ensure a complete match of settings in Qubes.
 However, VM names are preserved and existing VMs with matching names _will be overwritten._